lenderpanel

 Recently asked questions about conveyancing in Harrogate

-I recently had an offer agreed on a house in Harrogate.
-My financial adviser suggested a property lawyer.
-I paid an on account payment of £225.
-Soon after, the property lawyer called me to say that they were not on the HSBC conveyancing panel.
+I recently had an offer accepted on an apartment in Harrogate.
+My financial adviser pressured me to appoint their .
+I paid an upfront payment of £175.
+A few days later, the called me to say that they were not on the conveyancing panel.
 Am I right in thinking that I should be due a refund?

 Last updated